z2amiller/sensorboard/PowerSaving.md

 }
 ```

-### Do not call WiFi.begin() in start().
+### Do not call WiFi.begin() in setup().

 The ESP8266 chip saves the last known wifi settings.
 Calling WiFi.begin()
 wipes those out.
 By calling WiFi.begin() only when it was needed, I shaved
 more than 2 seconds from the average amount of time it takes to associate with
 the AP.
-WiFi.begin is called only if the saved SSID does not match the
+WiFi.begin() should be called only if the saved SSID does not match
+the configured SSID.
+You can check the configured SSID with the WiFi.SSID()
-configured SSID.
-Also, it is good practice to clear the saved WiFi settings if
+call.
+Also, it is good practice to clear the saved WiFi settings if the timer
-the timer expires.
+expires.
 (See next section "Use watchdog timers")

 Example:
 ```C++